railsgirls/guides.railsgirls.com/_pages/touristic-autism_continuous-deployment.md

 Add and commit your changes in Git
 </div>

+{% coach %}
-**Coach:** Talk about relational databases and the differences between SQLite and PostgreSQL.
+Talk about relational databases and the differences between SQLite and PostgreSQL.
+{% endcoach %}

 We are now ready to deploy the Rails Girls app to OpenShift.
 We need to tell our Git repository where to push the code.
 To get the location of your OpenShift code repository, run the following command, and copy the Git URL from the output.